 I love board games.
 Really, I've always loved games of all sorts...I had my first Monopoly set when I was 8 or so, and the collection has only grown since then.
 A few years ago I discovered European-style board games, like Settlers of Catan, Puerto Rico and such, and found out that there are groups of people around here who gather to play them, and it's been great.

 What have I been playing?
-Well, my current favorites include Notre Dame, F.I.T.S., Dominion, Stone Age, and Tichu, the greatest card game in the known universe. :) Oh, and I'll play damned near any party game on the planet: Time's Up, Scattergories, Pictionary, anything where you have to communicate something indirectly to your teammate(s), I'm there.
+Well, some of my favorites include Notre Dame, F.I.T.S., Dominion, Stone Age, and Tichu, the greatest card game in the known universe. :) Oh, and I'll play damned near any party game on the planet: Time's Up, Scattergories, Pictionary, anything where you have to communicate something indirectly to your teammate(s), I'm there.
 If a professional Password league ever starts up, I'll quit my job.

 I'm also into cooking...I've always loved to cook, but living on my own has brought me to realize that my mom is an INCREDIBLE cook, and taught me well.
 Good Eats is one of my favorite shows on television, and I've had the honor of meeting the master, Alton Brown, in person on two occasions now.
 (I have all of his books, three of 'em signed.
 Phear.)

 I watch a lot of TV, and I am shameless in doing so: yes, I watch reality shows.
 I've been a fan of game shows since I was *this* high, too.
 (Really, why hide it?)

 I'm also big fans of hockey and soccer (go Sharks, go Sounders!).
 Seattle isn't so much of a hockey town (yet); I fell in love with the game when I was in college and the San Jose Sharks were just moving into their new arena on the other side of downtown San Jose.
 (I try to get down there every year for the first couple of home games.)
 Also, I serve as the public address announcer for the Seattle Women's Hockey Club annual benefit.
 It's a lot of fun.